rozek/node-red-test-support/README.md

 > Nota bene: the "system-under-test" does not necessarily have to be a Node-RED flow, it may well be an external system which is just to be tested by means of Node-RED

-> Just a small note: if you like this module and plan to use it, consider "starring" this repository (you will find the "Star" button on the top right of this page), so that I know which of my repositories to take most care of.
+> Just a small note: if you like this work and plan to use it, consider "starring" this repository (you will find the "Star" button on the top right of this page), so that I know which of my repositories to take most care of.

 ## Prerequisites ##